Tough, honest manuscript assessment from pro editors

 If your book is academic / professional / educational or otherwise of niche interest, you probably don't need an agent.
 Otherwise you almost certainly do - few large publishers take submissions seriously unless they come via a literary agent.
 (More about what agents do and who needs one.)

-In terms of where to find them, you can get a basic list of (nearly all) agencies at the Association of Authors Agents.
-For much the same sort of thing in printed form, try the Writers' & Artists' Yearbook.
 But if you want a comprehensive and searchable list of not just agencies but individual agents (complete with photos, biographies, genre preferences etc) you can get one at Agent Hunter, our sister site - we think it's the best agent-search facility anywhere on the web.
+You can filter the data in numerous ways, to make it as easy as possible to get a shortlist of agents that suit your and your particular project.
+Subscriptions start at just £5 and represent an excellent investment in your writing future.

 (Oh, and literary agents are also correctly known as authors agents - but you'll also find people talking about book agents, publishing agents, fiction agents, writers agents or even writing agents.
 The best term to use, though, is certainly just "literary agents".)